-There is room for a lot of variation in the recipe…. you could use all oatmeal, add some flax meal, maybe some pumpkin or sunflower seeds.
+There is room for a lot of variation in the recipe…. you could use a mixture of grains, add some flax meal.
 Substitute walnuts for the pecans.
 Use honey instead of maple syrup…. you get the picture :-).

 OK, it’s Labor Day weekend… having a nice time with some family and pretty much a laid back weekend.
 Nice way to end the summer.
 Kids are heading home this afternoon, so decided to try a new recipe for a hearty breakfast.
 I subscribe to “Clean Eating” magazine and often find some “winners” for recipes.
 Today I hit the mark big time.
 Julia O’Hara had a recipe for Blueberry Cheesecake Stuffed French Toast.
 As I read through it, I made a few minor modifications and put it on the table to rave reviews.

 Blueberry-Cheesecake French Toast for a weekend breakfast